eclipse-theia/theia-website/src/docs/user_ai.md

 ## Task Context

 Task Context is a powerful approach for structured, reproducible AI-assisted development in the Theia IDE.
 This feature transforms how you work with AI agents by externalizing your intent into dedicated files that serve as persistent, editable records of what you want the AI to accomplish.
-Watch the video below for a introduction.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Wy9epGszWz0?si=y6CoPDZg3LS6EP9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Set-up for Task Context